I can hear it now, “decorate what?”

 Brand a pre-decorated email template

-If you want to send out a special occasion email campaign (in addition to your regularly scheduled email) and you want something a bit more fun or lively, you can always choose a .gif template and add your brand elements to it (where you can).
+If you want to send out a special occasion email campaign (in addition to your regularly scheduled email) and you want something a bit more fun or lively, you can always choose to insert a GIF into an email or use a GIF email template and add your brand elements to it (where you can).

 For example, I’ve taken this pre-formatted .gif template: